 Kejimkujik National Park

 An official dark sky preserve with lots of trails and a calm river to paddle around on, plus beaches?
 Perfection!
-Kejimkujik National Park is the perfect place for some relaxing while in Nova Scotia.
+Kejimkujik National Park is the perfect place for some relaxation while in Nova Scotia.
+This is one of the little-known Nova Scotia national parks and a great quiet getaway.

 Wine Tasting in the Annapolis Valley